 Are you sick of the fighting?

-Fighting is not detrimental for relationships, however it is important to be intentional in how, and how not to fight, and it is important to know boundaries.
+Fighting is not detrimental for relationships, however it is important to be intentional in how, and how not to fight, and it is important to understand, define and observe respectful boundaries.

 It can be healing to create awareness and respect for the fact that you and your partner are entirely different people with different views and different ways of processing.
 Your partner’s life experiences are different from yours.
 Just simply acknowledging your partner’s experience in a particular instance can help de-escalate and defuse an oncoming or ongoing fight.

 For example, it can be healing for your partner to hear you say “I understand your feeling unloved when I work late several days a week because it seems you interpret my working late as my not caring for you enough to spend time with you.
 But that is not at all how it is for me…” It can be exceptionally powerful and satisfying for your partner to feel they are heard, understood and their feelings acknowledged.
 At the same time, you are still holding true to your experience… of how it is for you.

 Remember things that are said in anger may not hold true.
 Even if you feel strong during the fight, it does not mean you will feel the same way about the matter afterward.
 After tempers have cooled, the feelings might change completely.